mcmiller905/AdventOfCode2022/InputFiles/README.md

-Advent of Code doesn't want puzzle inputs to be published, so all my input files have been set to be ignored in .gitignore
+Advent of Code doesn't want puzzle inputs to be published, so all my input files have been set to be ignored in .gitignore.
+Let me know if you want to try these solutions out.